ColumbiaOSS/project-proposals-s2023/projects/python/project_ideas.md

 - Recognizing and Classifying People in Pictures

 This project uses the torch library to classify only person pictures among various types of pictures and move them to a specific folder.

-Since I do not have an extensive background in github/open source projects, I might need to change the topic I would like to work on for this semester - but I am willing to work on one of these projects for now!